 - 3.1 The application is for a New Premises Licence under the Licensing Act 2003.
-The applicant describes the premises and operation as 'a shop located in the main street, we sell the alcohol for customers.
-However we do not provide space for them to consume the alcohol'. - 3.2 Part M (the Operating Schedule) of the application is detailed at Appendix A and the plan of the premises is attached at Appendix B.
+The applicant provided a description of the premises and proposed operation on their application form, which can be seen at Appendix A. - 3.2 Part M (the Operating Schedule) of the application is detailed at Appendix B and the proposed plans for the licensed premises are attached at Appendix C.